- About Sabrina

 Set amidst glorious countryside near the Welsh Borders, Shrewsbury is one of England's finest medieval market towns.

-The town centre is packed with timber-framed black & white buildings and boasts over 660 listed buildings including the Castle and the world-famous Shrewsbury Abbey.
+The town centre is packed with timber-framed black & white buildings and boasts over 660 listed buildings including Shrewsbury Castle and the world-famous Shrewsbury Abbey.
 Part of the town's medieval street plan still exists today featuring Shrewsbury's Shuts and Passages - a unique maze of narrow alleys and cobbled streets which criss-cross the town centre.
 For those who like to go off the beaten track there's also lots of unusual things to see and do in Shrewsbury like the Dana Prison, now a popular tourist attraction, and Ebenezer Scrooge's gravestone to name but two.
 There's a reason why Shropshire is so famous for its ghost stories.

 Charles Darwin, renowned for his theory of evolution, is Shrewsbury’s famous son.
 Born and educated in the town, Shrewsbury was the inspiration and influence for Darwin.
-To follow in the footsteps of the young Darwin, follow the new Darwin town trail around the town and see first hand the places associated with the evolutionary thinker.
+Follow in the footsteps of the young Darwin with the Darwin town trail and see first hand the places associated with the evolutionary thinker.